benacode/CS-Assignment-/README.md

 > 7. We understand and accept the academic integrity policy
 > 8. We accept responsibility for any violations discovered
 >
-> **We acknowledge that any violation of academic integrity will result in disciplinary action as outlined in the university's academic integrity policy.**
+> **We acknowledge that any violation of academic integrity will result in disciplinary action as outlined in the College's academic integrity policy.**

 **Signatures:**